 This means that in the process of developing these digital solutions, we first secure the end users’ buy-in to guarantees that the mobile apps we build will support the unique challenges that these frontline workers face.
 This approach is useful not only for designing applications but investigating user workflows and understanding their unique challenges.

-Our largest project, and in fact, the largest mHealth program in the world, is an application called the Integrated Child Development Services-Common Application Software (or ICDS-CAS).
-This app serves as a key pillar of POSHAN Abhiyaan, the Indian Prime Minister’s Overarching Scheme for Holistic Nourishment, and supports upwards of 600,000 frontline workers known as Aanganwadi workers (AWWs) across 27 states and 327 districts in India.
-ICDS-CAS helps tackle malnutrition by digitally equipping community health workers with a mobile solution that improves the quality of their care and enables effective monitoring of new births and malnourished children across the country.
+Our largest project, and in fact, the largest mHealth program in the world, was an application called the Integrated Child Development Services-Common Application Software (or ICDS-CAS).
+This app served as a key pillar of POSHAN Abhiyaan, the Indian Prime Minister’s Overarching Scheme for Holistic Nourishment, and supported more than 600,000 frontline workers known as Aanganwadi workers (AWWs) across 28 states in India.
+ICDS-CAS helped tackle malnutrition by digitally equipping community health workers with a mobile solution that improved the quality of their care and enabled effective monitoring of new births and malnourished children across the country.

 In the past few months, the ICDS-CAS team has adopted a few innovative approaches to connect with Anganwadi workers and offer them channels for feedback.
 These activities were designed for specific objectives of user research, but they engage the AWWs in an interactive and fun way that – importantly – reduces bias.
 Their first approach was card sorting.

 Card sorting is a method of compiling rapid, initial survey results that are easily incorporated into further evaluation.
 Participants explain their expectations and understanding of various topics while organizing them into discreet categories.